Geopolitical Risks That Could Potentially Impact Portfolios In 2022

-In the upcoming webcast, Geopolitical Risks That Could Potentially Impact Portfolios In 2022, John Sitilides, Principal, Trilogy Advisors; and Lauren Goodwin, Portfolio Strategist, New York Life Investments, will discuss the importance of having a geopolitical framework for investing to better understand what these types of shifts mean for your clients’ portfolios.
+In this important one-hour webinar, John Sitilides, diplomacy consultant to the U.S. Department of State and head of Trilogy Advisors, and Lauren Goodwin of New York Life Investments will discuss the importance of a geopolitical framework for investing to help you better understand what these geopolitical shifts mean for your clients’ portfolios.